ginason/interview-test/README.md

  - Clicking Buy does SOMETHING!
 This should add data to the database in a meaningful way and communicate to the user that such an action took place.
  - Ability to select a quantity to buy.
 The quantity should be stored in the database in a meaningful way, this data should be retrieved and displayed somewhere for the user.
  - Add a profile page to display user-related data.
 This data should be stored in the database and retrieved.
  - Allow users to login using social media.
-A record of the user being logged in should be stored in the database, retrieved and displayed (perhaps on a special admin-only page)
+A record of the user being logged in should be stored in the database, retrieved and displayed (perhaps on a special admin-only page).
  - Select multiple items to buy together.
-Which items get selected/submitted should be stored meaningfully in the database
+Which items get selected/submitted should be stored meaningfully in the database.
  - Add a cart object to display selected items the user wants to buy.
 Store this information meaningfully in the database.
  - Organize the shop page for better browsing experience, adding filters for brands/merchants/products.
  - Ability to 'like' an item.
 Store which items got liked in the database, retrieve this information.